-shows the entry point and the block of memory that is being an external device.
-2) The sigfind the storage locations and amount of memory that is being used by the stack, data, and code segments of a program.
+MEMORY MAP A listing that shows the entry point and the block of memory that is being occupied by a program.
+It is nals which are generated from

+LOW-LEVEL LANGUAGE A also used as a reference to find the storage locations and amount of memory that is being used by the stack, data, and code segments of a program.